nrfconnect/sdk-nrf/include/net/coap_utils.rst

 The library uses :ref:`CoAP <zephyr:coap_sock_interface>` and :ref:`BSD socket API <bsd_sockets_interface>`.

-After calling :cpp:func:`coap_init`, the library opens a socket for receiving UDP packets for IPv4 or IPv6 connections, depending on the ``ip_family`` parameter.
+After calling :c:func:`coap_init`, the library opens a socket for receiving UDP packets for IPv4 or IPv6 connections, depending on the ``ip_family`` parameter.
 At this point, you can start sending CoAP non-confirmable requests, to which you will receive answers depending on the server configuration.

 Limitations